 The cultivation of medical cannabis has the potential to generate substantial emissions of particulate matter, increasing a non-attainment criterion pollutant throughout Mendocino County.
 This is likely to be generated by traffic on dirt and gravel roads, earth moving activities, and potential burning of materials.
 NOA may also be present and cause exposure during grading and roadwork activities at proposed cultivation sites.
 Existing regulations-such as the MCAQMD fugitive dust regulations and the provisions of the proposed MCCR-will reduce such emissions and exposure.
-To ensure that the MCAQMD has the opportunity to be involved in the permitting of cultivation sites and that applicable existing air quality standards are met, Mitigation Measure AIR-1 is proposed.
-This mitigation measure requires sending a referral to MCAQMD and incorporating their recommendations into the permit approval.
+To confirm that the various requirements of MCAQMD are met and permits, as necessary, have been received, Mitigation Measure AIR-1 is proposed.
+This mitigation measure requires amending the MCCR to include a requirement that the County consult with MCAQMD prior to the issuance of any Cultivation Permit to determine if a permit or other approval by the MCAQMD is necessary.
+Applicants shall obtain all approvals and permits required by the MCAQMD pursuant to state and federal laws, MCAQMD regulations, adopted air quality plans, MCAQMD policies and other applicable statutes prior to the issuance of a permit.
+The required consultation with MCAQMD may be eliminated if MCAQMD authorizes the County to determine when a permit or other approval by MCAQMD is necessary based on an objective set of criteria developed by MCAQMD for such purposes.
 With mitigation incorporated, these impacts are reduced to less than significant level.